• Skip to primary navigation

 Let's just start by saying: this is the best rhubarb cake I've ever tasted.

-Sweet, tart, buttery, juicy, soft, crumbly – all the textures.
+Sweet, tart, buttery, juicy, soft, crumbly - all the textures.
 All the feels.
+(But I do also love a more wholesome rhubarb cake with polenta, or an easy stewed rhubarb dessert.)

 Made entirely from the juice of the rhubarb itself.

-No milk.
-No boxed pudding mix.
+You don't need milk.
+Or a boxed pudding mix.

 Just pure, magical rhubarb essence thickened into a soft, custardy dream.